Blog

 The Salem Express, with at least 650 passengers and crew aboard, capsized on a December night in 1991.
 Hundreds drowned, the wreck in the Red Sea is an obscure, popular dive site.

-Hundreds drowned, but the wreck of the Salem Express is a popular diving destination
+The wreck of the Salem Express is a popular dive destination

 REPORTER by Paul Koopman